philgermano/recipedia-Front/README.md

 ## Future Additions
-User accounts
+User accounts<br/>
-Limiting search by cuisine or dietary needs
+Limiting search by cuisine or dietary needs<br/>
-A larger recipe library
+A larger recipe library<br/>
-Removing some console logs and cleaning up the coding.
+Removing some console logs and cleaning up the coding.<br/>

 ### Links